luoyetx/deep-landmark/README.md

 Predict facial landmarks with Deep CNNs powered by Caffe.

-This project is a reimplementation of the paper from CUHK.
-Sun, Y., Wang, X., Tang, X. Deep convolutional network cascade for facial point detection.
+This project is a reimplementation of the paper from CUHK, Y. Sun, X. Wang, and X. Tang.
+Deep Convolutional Network Cascade for Facial Point Detection.
 CVPR 2013.

 ### Data